 Payment of a Special Cash Dividend to Our Current Shareholders.
 We intend to use a portion of the net proceeds from this offering and the Transactions to pay a \$109.3 million special cash dividend to our current shareholders subject to upward adjustment on a dollar for dollar basis in the event and only to the extent that (1) the underwriters exercise their over-allotment option, (2) the proceeds related to such exercise are received by us and (3) on any date of payment we are able to pay our debts as they fall due.
-If the underwriters exercise their overallotment option in full, our current shareholders will receive an aggregate special cash dividend of \$143.0 million.
-The record date for this dividend will be one day prior to closing of this offering.
+If the underwriters exercise their over-allotment option in full, our current shareholders will receive an aggregate special cash dividend of \$139.7 million.
+The record date for this dividend is December 14, 2004.
 Consequently, you will not be entitled to participate in this dividend as a result of your purchase of our common shares in this offering and your interest in our common shares will be diluted.
 See "Dilution."

 Reverse Stock Split and Amendment to Share Capital.
-Prior to the consummation of the offering described in this prospectus, we are seeking to amend our memorandum and articles of association to: (1) effect a 1:2 reverse stock split of our common shares; (2) increase our authorized common shares from 175 million shares to 500 million shares; and (3) increase our authorized preference shares from five million shares to 7.5 million shares.
-Our Equity Sponsors, who collectively hold approximately 80% of our voting shares, have indicated that they will vote their shares in favor of these matters, and their vote is sufficient to satisfy the voting and quorum requirements necessary to approve these proposals.
+In connection with the offering described in this prospectus, we have amended our memorandum and articles of association to: (1) effect a 1:2 reverse stock split of our common shares; (2) increase our authorized common shares to 500 million shares; and (3) increase our authorized preference shares from five million shares to 7.5 million shares.

-As a result of the borrowings we expect to make initially under the new credit facility, the tender and consent solicitation for our $11^{3}/4\%$ Notes, and the redemption of 40% of the aggregate outstanding principal amount of our $9^{1}/2\%$ Notes in connection with this offering, we anticipate that upon the consummation of this offering we will have approximately \$369.6 million of total debt outstanding, net of unamortized underwriting fees.
+As a result of the borrowings we expect to make initially under the new credit facility, the tender and consent solicitation for our $1\frac{1}{7}/4\%$ Notes, and the redemption of 40% of the aggregate outstanding principal amount of our $9^{1}/2\%$ Notes in connection with this offering, we anticipate that upon the consummation of this offering we will have approximately \$369.6 million of total debt outstanding, net of unamortized underwriting fees.